 Medical technology is a key growth market.
-The world market currently amounts to around EUR 200 billion and is expected to grow at a rate of more than seven per cent per year.
-Bavaria's medical technology companies benefit greatly from this.
-Around 70 per cent of their products are exported to a wide range of countries abroad.
+The world market currently amounts to around EUR 445.5 billion and is expected to grow at a rate of more than six per cent per year.
+Bavaria's medical technology companies benefit greatly from this.The turnover of approx. 6.1 billion euros is generated 93% by small and medium-sized enterprises.
+Around 65 per cent of their products are exported to a wide range of countries abroad.
 Those which remain here find a potential customer base of around 400 approved acute hospitals, 285 prevention and rehabilitation institutions and 47 award-winning spas and health resorts in Bavaria alone.

 Medical technology in Germany brings products to market-readiness quickly.
-The companies in the sector achieve over fifty per cent of their sales with products which are less than three years old.
+The companies in the sector achieve over thirty per cent of their sales with products which are less than three years old.
 The Medical Valley in Erlangen and the Forum MedTech Pharma e.V., the largest network for the health sector in Germany and Europe, also contribute to this in Bavaria.
 Bavaria offers ideal production conditions for medical technology, thanks to active sectors whose own production and research are also useful for medical technology, among other factors.
 These sectors include mechatronics, information and communications technology and the field of photonics and optics.

 Many universities in Bavaria demonstrate a high level of expertise in medical technology.
 Examples include the Friedrich-Alexander-Universität Erlangen-Nürnberg with its Centre for Medical Physics and Technology, the Universitätsklinik Regensburg with its International Center for Telemedicine and the Technische Universität München with its Chair for Medical Technology.
 Outside the universities, Bavaria is also home to organisations such as the Innovation Centre for Therapeutic Medical Technology (ITEM GmbH) in Garching, which make valuable contributions to research in medical technology.